 Our Board consists of five members.
 Pursuant to our Articles of Amendment and Restatement, the Board is divided into three classes, with the members of each class each serving staggered, three-year terms.
-The term of our Class I Directors will expire at the 2020 annual meeting of stockholders; the term of our Class II Directors will expire at the Meeting; and the term of our Class III Directors will expire at the 2019 annual meeting of stockholders.
+The term of our Class I Directors will expire at the Meeting; the term of our Class II Directors will expire at the 2021 annual meeting of stockholders; and the term of our Class III Directors will expire at the 2022 annual meeting of stockholders.

-Mr. Hart serves as Class I Director (with a term expiring in 2020).
+Ms. Pace serves as Class I Director (with a term expiring at the Meeting).
 Messrs.
-Merrill and Andrews serve as Class II Directors (with a term expiring at the Meeting).
-Ms. Bradford and Mr. Nestor serve as Class III Directors (with a term expiring in 2019).
-Any Class II Directors elected at the Meeting will have a term expiring in 2021.
+Jenkins and Andrews serve as Class II Directors (with a term expiring in 2021).
+Ms. Bradford and Mr. Nestor serve as Class III Directors (with a term expiring in 2022).
+A Class I Director elected at the Meeting will have a term expiring in 2023.